saltyorg/docs/docs/reference/server.md

 Examples:

-**IMPORTANT**: Note taht these examples are just taht, examples, and may not reflect currently-avaiable OS versions or the current state of the UI.
-They were accurate at the time of capture, but things change.
+**IMPORTANT**: Note that these examples are just that, *examples*, and may not reflect currently-available OS versions or the current state of the UI.
+They were accurate at the time of capture, but things change that are outside saltbox' control.
 You will need to review for accuracy and possibly adapt them to your specific situation.
 You're partitioning the disk of your remote server; you generally shouldn't trust that to copy-pasting some text from a web page.

 === "Online.net"
     ![](../images/online-net-partitioning.png)